Essential Hardware for Modern Video Surveillance Systems

 Hooking Up Your DVR to a Computer

 Hooking Up Your DVR to a ComputerTwo Main Options:Through a Local Network (LAN)Direct ConnectionBefore diving in, let’s figure out why you’d even want to do this.
 The main reason?
-Ditching the separat..
+Ditching the separate monitor and watching DVR footage straight from your PC.But heads up!
+If you go for a direct connec..

 DVRs for Surveillance Systems